Data-driven control of switched linear systems with probabilistic stability guarantees: SOS Lyapunov framework

-Quadratic stabilization of switched systems can be very restrictive.
-To reduce conservatism, we can use sum of squares (SOS) techniques, which have already been used in \cite{ART:PJ08} to improve the bound on the JSR.
-In the framework of data-driven stability analysis, the application of SOS optimization has already been proved useful for the case of autonomous systems in \cite{INP:RWJ21}.
+Quadratic stabilization of switched systems can be very restrictive in some cases.
+To reduce conservatism, we can use sum of squares (SOS) techniques, which have already been used in \cite{ART:PJ08,ART:AJPR14} to improve the bound on the JSR.
+In the framework of data-driven stability analysis, the application of SOS optimization has already proven useful for the case of autonomous systems in \cite{INP:RWJ21}.
 Here, we want to show that SOS techniques are also applicable for the stabilization problem.